umarhassan-mitodl/7.341-spring-2018/content/pages/syllabus.md

 Field Trip
 ----------

-Students will visit [Gingko Bioworks](https://www.ginkgobioworks.com/foundries/), a company that is at the forefront of designing and building microbes for diverse applications.
+Students will visit {{% resource_link "029c189d-774a-4489-8eba-a49e71fd22c4" "Gingko Bioworks" %}}, a company that is at the forefront of designing and building microbes for diverse applications.

 Assignments
 -----------